Dutty Boukman

 Dutty Boukman (or Boukman Dutty; died 7 November 1791) was a leader of the Haitian Revolution.
-Born to a Muslim family in Senegambia (present-day Senegal and Gambia), he was initially enslaved in Jamaica.
+Born to a Muslim family in Senegambia (present-day Senegal and The Gambia), he was initially enslaved in Jamaica.
 He eventually ended up in Haiti, where he may have become a leader of the maroons and a vodou houngan (priest), however this claim only originated in modern sources.

 According to some contemporary accounts, Boukman, alongside Cécile Fatiman, a Vodou mambo, presided over the religious ceremony at Bois Caïman, in August 1791, that served as the catalyst to the 1791 slave revolt which is usually considered the beginning of the Haitian Revolution.

 Boukman was a key leader of the slave revolt in the Le Cap‑Français region in the north of the colony.
 He was killed by the French planters and colonial troops on 7 November 1791, just a few months after the beginning of the uprising.

 Background

 In about 1767, Dutty Boukman was born in the region of Senegambia (present-day Senegal and Gambia), where he was a Muslim cleric.
-He was captured in Senegambia, and forced into slavery in the Caribbean, first to the island of Jamaica, then Saint-Domingue, modern-day Haiti, where he reverted to his indigenous religion and became a Haitian Vodou houngan priest.
-He was known to some of his followers at "Zamba" Boukman.
+He was captured in Senegambia, and forced into slavery in the Caribbean, first to the island of Jamaica, then Saint-Domingue, modern-day Haiti, where he became a Haitian Vodou houngan priest.
+He was known to some of his followers as "Zamba" Boukman.
 After he attempted to teach other enslaved people how to read, he was sold to a French plantation owner and placed as a commandeur (slave driver) and, later, a coach driver.

 During his time as a coach driver, Boukman was able to travel between plantations and estates.
 This allowed him to facilitate communication, learn political news, and encourage resistance factions among enslaved peoples.
 While working as a coach driver, Boukman met Jean-Jacques Dessalines, another enslaved person who helped inspire and lead resistance.
 Boukman and Dessalines were enslaved on plantations less than a mile apart and due to their assignments and skills had more privileges allowing greater movement than other enslaved workers.
 This allowed them to form strong bonds with one another which would ultimately help with their planned revolt.
 Boukman would later work with famous Haitian Revolutionary leaders Jeannot Bullet, Jean-François, and Georges Biassou to inspire and lead the 1791 slave revolt.

 His French name came from his English nickname, "Book Man", which scholars like Sylviane Anna Diouf and Sylviane Kamara have interpreted as having Islamic origins; they note that the term "man of the book" is a synonym for a Muslim in many parts of the world.
 The name Dutty likely refers to the plantation where Boukman was enslaved, Dutih.
 Laurent Dubois argues that Boukman may have practiced a syncretic blend of traditional African religion and a form of Abrahamic religion.